Excluding these sections:

 docker run -tid --net=my-network --ip=172.25.3.3 --name=test1 ubuntu

-Connect container to network:
+Connect / disconnect container with network:

 docker network connect net1 test1